NEET MDS 2021 Exam Pattern -

 General Anatomy, Regional Anatomy of Head & Neck, Thorax, Abdomen, Clinical Procedures, General Disposition of Abdominal, Thoracic, Abdominal & Pelvic Organs, Embryology, Medical Genetics.

-Human Physiology & Biochemistry, Nutrition & Diatics
+Human Physiology & Biochemistry, Nutrition & Dietetics

-General Physiology, Blood, Digestive System, Muscle and Nerve, Excretory System, Body Temperature & functions of Skin, Endocrinology, Reproduction, Cardiovascular system, Respiratory System, Central Nervous System, Special Senses, Chemistry of Bioorganic Molecules, Macronutirents and Digestion, Micronutrients, Energy Metabolism, Medical Biochemistry.
+General Physiology, Blood, Digestive System, Muscle and Nerve, Excretory System, Body Temperature & functions of Skin, Endocrinology, Reproduction, Cardiovascular system, Respiratory System, Central Nervous System, Special Senses, Chemistry of Bioorganic Molecules, Macronutrients and Digestion, Micronutrients, Energy Metabolism, Medical Biochemistry.

-Dental Anatomy, Embryology and Oral Histology
+Dental Anatomy, Embryology, and Oral Histology

-Tooth Morphology - Introduction, Human Dentition, Morphology of Permanent Teeth, Oral Embryology - Development of Teeth, Eruption of Deciduous & Permanent Teeth, Shedding of Teeth, Oral Histrology, Oral Physiology - Saliva, Mastication, deglutition, Theories of Mineralization, Physiology of Taste, Physiology of Speech.
+Tooth Morphology - Introduction, Human Dentition, Morphology of Permanent Teeth, Oral Embryology - Development of Teeth, Eruption of Deciduous & Permanent Teeth, Shedding of Teeth, Oral Histology, Oral Physiology - Saliva, Mastication, deglutition, Theories of Mineralization, Physiology of Taste, Physiology of Speech.

 General Pathology & Microbiology

-General Pathology, ethilogy and Pathogenesis of Disease, Degerations, Cell Death & Necrosis, Inflammation, Healing, Tuberculosis, Syphilis, Typhoid, Thrombosis, Embolism, Derangements of Body Fluids, Ischaemia and Infarction, AIDS and Hepatitis, Haemorrhagic Disorders, General Microbiology, Immunology, Systematic Bacteriology, Virology, Mycology, Parasitology.
+General Pathology, ethology and Pathogenesis of Disease, Degerations, Cell Death & Necrosis, Inflammation, Healing, Tuberculosis, Syphilis, Typhoid, Thrombosis, Embolism, Derangements of Body Fluids, Ischaemia and Infarction, AIDS and Hepatitis, Haemorrhagic Disorders, General Microbiology, Immunology, Systematic Bacteriology, Virology, Mycology, Parasitology.

 General and Dental Pharmacology and Therapeutics

 General Pharmacology, CNS Drugs, Autonomic Drugs, Cardiovascular Drugs, Autacoids, Drugs Acting on Blood, G.I.T.
-Drugs, Endocrines, Dental Pharmacology - Anti-septics, Bleaching agents, Mouth washes, Pharmacotherapy.
+Drugs, Endocrines, Dental Pharmacology - Anti-septics, Bleaching agents, Mouthwashes, Pharmacotherapy.

 Dental Materials

-Important Physical Properties Applicable to Dental Materials, Biologicaal Considerations in Use of Dental Materials, Gypsum & Gypsum Products, Impression Materials used in Dentistry, Synthetic Resins Used in Dentistry, Metal and Alloys, Dental Casting Alloys, Dental Casting Investments, Dental Ceramics.
+Important Physical Properties Applicable to Dental Materials, Biological Considerations in Use of Dental Materials, Gypsum & Gypsum Products, Impression Materials used in Dentistry, Synthetic Resins Used in Dentistry, Metal and Alloys, Dental Casting Alloys, Dental Casting Investments, Dental Ceramics.

 Preclinical Conservative Dentistry Laboratory Exercises